-Japanese cuisine makes heavy use of rice, noodles, vegetables, seaweed, soy products, and mushrooms.
-But as a nation comprised of several large islands in the Pacific, no cuisine is more rooted in seafood than Japan’s.
-Fish-derived seasonings are likewise nearly inescapable.
+Japanese cooking includes plenty of vegan foods like rice, noodles, vegetables, seaweed, soy products, and mushrooms.
+But as a nation comprised of islands in the Pacific, no cuisine is more rooted in seafood than Japan’s.

-These conflicting qualities give Japanese food the distinction of being one of the most plant-based of all cuisines, yet simultaneously among the least vegan-friendly.
+These conflicting qualities give Japanese food the distinction of being among the most plant-based of all cuisines, yet simultaneously one of the least vegan-friendly.
 In fact, it’s so difficult to reliably order a vegan meal at a typical Japanese restaurant that you probably shouldn’t even make the attempt.
 In many cases the food comes infuriatingly close to being entirely vegan while still missing the mark.

 Fish is easy enough to avoid, but fish-based seasonings are not.
 A seasoning powder called dashi, which is usually made primarily of fish flakes, shows up everywhere in Japanese cooking.
-They put it into soups, sushi rice, dipping sauces, dressings, and many other savory dishes.
+It’s added to soups, sushi rice, dipping sauces, dressings, and many other savory dishes.
 Dashi provides a distinctive umami flavor.
-While vegan versions of dashi do exist, you’re unlikely to find them outside of vegan restaurants and vegan Japanese cookbooks.
+Although vegan dashi exists, you’re unlikely to find it outside of vegan restaurants and vegan Japanese cookbooks.

-Pork is not a traditional part of the Japanese diet, but it has become a common Japanese cooking ingredient in recent decades thanks to Japan’s proximity to China.
-It’s commonly put into gyoza dumplings (a Chinese favorite that has become a popular appetizer and bar menu item in Japan), and Japanese vegetable dishes often contain tiny amounts of pork seasoning.
+Pork is not a traditional part of the Japanese diet, but it has gained popularity thanks to the country’s proximity to China.
+It’s commonly put into gyoza dumplings served by most bars in Japan.
+Additionally, Japanese vegetable dishes often contain tiny amounts of pork seasoning.
 A great many Japanese chefs habitually put fish or pork seasoning in all of their dishes.

 While obtaining vegan food from Japanese restaurants is tricky to say the least, making vegan Japanese food yourself is easy enough.

-Apart from perhaps sushi, you are unlikely to find Japanese-style recipes in most general-interest vegan cookbooks.
+Apart from perhaps sushi, few general-interest vegan cookbooks feature Japanese recipes.
 So if you’re interested in learning to cook Japanese food, you should get ahold of a vegan cookbook specifically devoted to the cuisine.
-There are only a few vegan Japanese cookbooks in print, but they’re all superb titles.

 Next, check out Just Enough: Vegan Recipes and Stories from Japan’s Buddhist Temples.
 This book was written by Claire Greenwood, an ordained Buddhist nun running the kitchen of a Japanese Buddhist monastery.

-A third popular vegan title dates all the way back to 1999: Japanese Cooking: Contemporary & Traditional, by Miyoko Schinner.
-At just 174 pages it’s relatively short, but Schinner is a superstar chef in the vegan world who covers a lot of ground without wasting words.
-Her cookbook does a superb job of introducing you to Japanese cooking techniques, and will enable you to prepare authentic versions of many classic dishes.
+A fourth popular vegan title dates all the way back to 1999: Japanese Cooking: Contemporary & Traditional, by Miyoko Schinner.
+At just 174 pages, it’s relatively short, but Schinner is a superstar chef in the vegan world who covers a lot of territory without wasting words.
+Her cookbook does a superb job of introducing you to Japanese cooking, and it features authentic versions of many classic dishes.

 Vegan Japanese Staples

 The first step to learning to cook Japanese food is gaining familiarity with the key ingredients.
-Here are some of the main vegan staples of Japanese cooking.
+Here are some vegan staples of Japanese cooking:

-Miso is one of the key ingredients of both Japanese and Chinese cooking.
+Miso is a key ingredient of both Japanese and Chinese cooking.
 It’s a fermented salted soy paste that delivers an a earthy, savory, umami flavor to a variety of soups and broths.
-When made through traditional means, miso is quite expensive since it ferments for years at a time.
+When made through traditional means, miso is quite expensive since it requires years of fermentation.
 There are numerous varieties of miso, from blond to red to rich dark brown.
 Brown misos are by far the most common.
-You never want to boil miso or expose it to high heat.
+No matter which type you choose, never boil it or expose it to high heat.
 It’s usually stirred into broths just before serving.

-Tofu is as popular in Japan as it is in China, and appears in a wide variety of dishes.
-Here’s our brief guide to tofu if you want to learn the basics.
+Tofu is as popular in Japan as it is in China, and appears in a wide assortment of dishes.
+Here’s my guide to tofu, that covers all the basics.